blockchainapis/docs/docs/tutorial/getting-started/how-to-use-the-api.md

 If you know how to use these 3 methods, you know how to use the core methods of the API.

 :::tip
-You can try all of these methods for free on the [API Sandbox](https://api.blockchainapis.io/docs):
+You can try these methods for free on the [API Sandbox](https://api.blockchainapis.io/docs):
 - [Get Reserves](https://api.blockchainapis.io/docs#/exchanges/reserves_v0_exchanges_pairs_reserves_get)
 - [Get Amount Out](https://api.blockchainapis.io/docs#/exchanges/amountOut_v0_exchanges_pairs_amountOut_get)
 - [Get Amount In](https://api.blockchainapis.io/docs#/exchanges/amountIn_v0_exchanges_pairs_amountIn_get)